-North Kansas City Hospital or St. Luke's Hospital
+North Kansas City Hospital, St. Luke's Hospital, or Truman Medical Center

-The following courses will be taken by students accepted into the clinical laboratory science training programs at North Kansas City Hospital or St. Luke’s Hospital.
+The following courses will be taken by students accepted into the clinical laboratory science training programs at North Kansas City Hospital, St. Luke’s Hospital or Truman Medical Center.

 |MTE 412||Clinical Lab Science Theory, Applications and Correlation||5|